XSPECT on-board XPoSat: Calibration and First Results: On-board Calibration and First Results

 \subsection{Data processing}

-For obtaining the results presented in the following sections, the Level~0 data\footnote{A description of the different levels of data can be found in [\citenum{rkrish2025}]} from the instrument is first processed to generate spectra and light curves (Level~2 products).
-Since the method of data processing not only impacts the results directly but also determines the quality of calibration, the main steps involved in the Level~0 - Level~1 - Level~2 processing are described here in brief. \begin{itemize} \item L0 - L1 conversion: \begin{itemize} \item Raw binary data recorded by the payload is segregated into event data and instrument housekeeping (HK) data. \item Event time stamps in the data packet are in instrument frame, which are transformed to UTC by correlating with data from an on-board GPS clock receiver. \item The temperature-dependent gains are applied to each event and subsequently assigned PI channels.
-The detector and electronics box temperatures are available as part of HK data. \item The attitude and orbit files are generated (at 1~s cadence, nominally) from spacecraft SPICE kernels\footnote{https://naif.jpl.nasa.gov/naif/}. \item A filter file is generated which contains all the parameters necessary for applying any kind of filtering to the events.
-The columns in the filter file are generated using the relevant columns from the attitude, orbit, instrument HK and auxiliary HK (containing spacecraft-related parameters) data. \item Nominal screening criteria (Table~\ref{tab:stdgti}) are applied to generate the standard good time interval (GTI) file\footnote{Many of the default values are as per on-ground expectations of performance, and may be modified in the future with evolving understanding of the instrument.}. \end{itemize}
+For obtaining the results presented in the following sections, the Level~0 data from the instrument is first processed to generate spectra and light curves (Level~2 products).
+Since the method of data processing not only impacts the results directly but also determines the quality of calibration, the main steps involved in the Level~0 - Level~1 - Level~2 processing are described here in brief.
+A description of the different levels of data can be found in [\citenum{rkrish2025}]. \begin{itemize} \item L0 - L1 conversion: \begin{itemize} \item Raw binary data recorded by the payload is segregated into event data and instrument housekeeping (HK) data. \item Event time stamps in the data packet are in instrument frame, which are transformed to UTC by correlating with data from an on-board GPS clock receiver. \item The temperature-dependent gains are applied to each event and subsequently assigned pulse-invariant (PI) channels.
+The detector and electronics box temperatures are available as part of HK data. \item The attitude and orbit files are generated (at 1~s cadence, nominally) from spacecraft SPICE kernels [\citenum{spice}]. \item A filter file is generated which contains all the parameters necessary for applying any kind of filtering to the events.
+The columns in the filter file are generated using the relevant columns from the attitude, orbit, instrument HK and auxiliary HK (containing spacecraft-related parameters) data. \item Nominal screening criteria (Table~\ref{tab:stdgti}) are applied to generate the standard good time interval (GTI) file.
+Note that many of the default values are as per on-ground expectations of performance, and may be modified in the future with evolving understanding and performance of the instrument. \end{itemize}

 \item L1 - L2 conversion: \begin{itemize} \item Standard GTI is applied to the events to produce a screened event file. \item The FOV-wise (see Table~\ref{tab:dettype}), $0.8-15$~keV single event light curves (10~s binsize) and spectra are generated from the screened events. \end{itemize}